skyezive/Space-Object-Tracker/README.md

      - Find the TLE file included in the repository where the updating2dgui application is located.

 4. **GUI Images:**
-   - The updating2dgui application relies on several PNG images for proper functioning.
+   - The SatelliteTrackerGUI application relies on several PNG images for proper functioning.
    - Download the required images from the repository and ensure they are available in the appropriate locations for the GUI to display correctly.